DeclanChidlow/vale.rocks/input/posts/documents/the-design-of-this-site.md

    While functionality should always dictate form, form shouldn't necessarily dictate functionality.
 Notably, semantic elements and implementations are a priority, even if it comes at the cost of form.
 The web is for everyone, and I'm firmly of the belief that sites should respect that.

 3. **JavaScript is optional:**
-   JavaScript has creeped its way into every facet of the web.
+   JavaScript has crept its tendrils into every facet of the web.
 This isn't necessarily a bad thing; JavaScript has its place.
 However, that place _isn't_ everywhere, and users should be able to opt out and still experience the site, albeit in a potentially degraded state.

    While visiting this site with JavaScript enabled merits access to optional features, it _isn't_ required for the core reading experience, and everything will operate cleanly in its absence.